nbittich/delta-notifier/README.md

 The delta may be offered in multiple formats.
 Versions should match the exact string.
 Specify `options.resourceFormat` to indicate the specific resourceformat.

-### v0.0.0-genesis
+### v0.0.1

-Genesis format as described by the initial Delta service PoC.
-This format may be extended with authorization rights etc.  The current format looks like:
+v0.0.1 is the latest format of the delta messages.
+It may be extended with authorization rights etc. in the future.
+The current format looks like:

 ```json
     [